hms-dbmi/hic-data-analysis-bootcamp/README.md

 source activate nezar
 jupyter notebook
 ```
-If you're running it on your local machine, the notebook will open at `localhost:8888`, if not, `https://<ip>:8888`.
+If you're running it on your local machine, the notebook will open at `localhost:8888`.

 ### Papers